FreakyAli/Maui.FreakyControls/README.md

 			.UseMauiApp<App>()
       .ConfigureMauiHandlers(handlers =>
       {
-          handlers.AddFreakyHandlers(); // To Init your freaky handlers });
+          handlers.AddFreakyHandlers(); // To Init your freaky handlers for Entry and Editor });
 		  builder.InitSkiaSharp(); // Use this if you want to use FreakySvgImageView return builder.Build();